show

 The tile type (such as scalar or table) controls how vectors are rendered.

-The with block is required for all tile types except label.
+The with block is required for all tile types except button and label.

 See also